kleinlab-yale/kleinlab-yale.github.io/negcoop/README.md

 The simulator uses a compact teaching model:

 - receptor abundance, ligand, Kd, and cooperativity determine whether the response favors a fast transient or a low sustained plateau
+- ligand input is fixed to a 1 minute pulse at time zero, so students focus on abundance, Kd, cooperativity, and trafficking
 - the transient component is tuned to peak early
 - the sustained component dominates only in weak negative-cooperative regimes
 - internalization strips surface receptors quickly when the transient component is strong